Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 Linux Lavalink Auto-Restart
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Auto-restarting Lavalink is possible on Linux with systemd, for externally-run Lavalink backends.
+Auto-restarting Lavalink is possible on Linux with systemd, for unmanaged Lavalink backends.

 Firstly, find out what your datapath is with the ``[p]datapath`` command.
 Your Lavalink path is ``<datapath>/cogs/Audio``.
 Create a file named ``auto_update.sh`` in your Lavalink path.